raspberrypilearning/321-make-mentor-guide/en/step_6.md

 We love hearing about your bugs and how you fixed them.
 Use the 'Send feedback' button at the bottom of this page and tell us if you found a different bug in your project.

 --- /task ---
-### Reflection Step
+### Reflection atep

 Like Explore projects, Design projects have three multiple choice questions.
 These questions generally fall into two categories:

 + **Technical questions** that are outside a specific context.
 Where the questions in Explore projects are usually in the context of the specific project that has been made, technical questions in a Design project use less familiar examples.
 + **Design questions**.
 These questions could ask about best practices (such as giving variables informative names) or could be related to the relevance of computing (such as why it makes sense to use code to solve a problem).

-As with Explore projects, the reflection questions are not intended as an formal assessment.
-Instead they give provide an opportunity to revisit and embed important concepts so that creators will be prepared for future projects.
+As with Explore projects, the reflection questions are not intended as a formal assessment.
+Instead they provide an opportunity to revisit and embed important concepts to prepare creators for future projects.

-### Upgrade your project Step
+### Upgrade your project step

 As with Explore projects, this step allows **differentiation by outcome** and allows creators who have additional time or want to continue at home to take their project further.

 This step often includes an inspirational example that we would not expect all creators to be able to achieve.

-**Tip:** It's important to remind young people how long it takes a big team to make a piece of software.
-They are creating amazing projects in much less time.
-They are awesome.
+**Tip:** It's important to remind creators of how long it takes a big team to make a piece of software and that they are creating amazing projects in much less time, which makes these creators especially awesome.

-### Share Step
+### Share step

-In this step, creators will be guided through sharing their project.
+In this step, creators are guided through sharing their project.
 This could include in-person sharing as well as online sharing.

-Creators will have the opportunity to share their project with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.
+Creators have the opportunity to share their project with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.

-In this example from our [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please){:target="_blank"} there are several ideas given for how to share projects.
+In this example from our [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please){:target="_blank"} project, there are several ideas given for how to share projects.

 --- task ---